SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 	}

 #### *saveToConfiguration(configuration :: ConfigurationMap)*
-Typically invoked by the setup tool, this method needs to write the item state to the configuration map.
+Typically invoked by the configuration tool, this method needs to write the item state to the configuration map.
 Implementations may generally look like this:

 	saveToConfiguration(configuration) {
 		base.saveToConfiguration(configuration)